Multi-Modal Multi-Task Federated Foundation Models for Next-Generation Extended Reality Systems: Towards Privacy-Preserving Distributed Intelligence in AR/VR/MR: Towards Resource-Aware and High-Performance FedFMs for XR under SHIFT Dimensions

 \textbf{\textit{(Solution 2) Addressing \underline{H}ardware Heterogeneity and System-Level Constraints:}} To address the broad range of compute, battery, and thermal limitations across XR devices, future works can explore the following directions: \begin{itemize}[leftmargin=3mm, itemsep=-0.25em] \item \textbf{Resource-Aware Inference Paths:} Design model components (e.g., MoEs) that dynamically adjust execution based on real-time resource states (e.g., battery, compute). \item \textbf{Collaborative Cross-Device Training:} Enable extremely resource-limited devices (e.g., smart glasses) to securely offload their data to more capable co-owned devices (e.g., XR headsets, smartphones, or edge hubs), where the amount of shared data and device assignments are optimizable variables.
 This paradigm leverages user-owned compute availability to maintain personalization while satisfying device constraints. \end{itemize}

-\textbf{\textit{(Solution 3) Addressing \underline{I}nteractivity and Embodied Personalization:}} To address the need for fast user-specific model adaptations in dynamic XR settings, future works can explore the following directions: \begin{itemize}[leftmargin=3mm, itemsep=-0.25em] \item \textbf{Composable User-Specific Modules:} Optimize the selection and use of the plug-and-play components (e.g., adapters or task heads) that specialize rapidly to a user’s context without modifying the global model backbone. \item \textbf{Behavior-Conditioned Personalization Signatures:} Develop low-overhead user ``signatures" (e.g., in the form of contextual prompts) derived from embodied interaction traces (e.g., motion rhythm, gaze dynamics, voice cadence) that are fed to the model and condition its responses without requiring full parameter updates, enabling personalization that is both efficient and privacy-preserving.
+\textbf{\textit{(Solution 3) Addressing \underline{I}nteractivity and Embodied Personalization:}} To address the need for fast user-specific model adaptations in dynamic XR settings, future works can explore the following directions: \begin{itemize}[leftmargin=3mm, itemsep=-0.25em] \item \textbf{Composable User-Specific Modules:} Design and optimize XR-specific plug-and-play components (e.g., adapters, task heads) that can quickly specialize to a user’s context without altering the shared global backbone.
+These modules could also be sourced from other users who have encountered similar data or interaction patterns, though identifying and transferring such modules across users remains an open challenge. \item \textbf{Behavior-Conditioned Personalization Signatures:} Develop low-overhead user ``signatures" (e.g., in the form of contextual prompts) derived from embodied interaction traces (e.g., motion rhythm, gaze dynamics, voice cadence) that are fed to the model and condition its responses without requiring full parameter updates, enabling personalization that is both efficient and privacy-preserving. \end{itemize}